Search on ascona-locarno.com

 • Average gradient Cimalmotto: 6.3 %

-• Ascent Cevio – Bosco Gurin: 16 km
+• Climb Cevio – Bosco Gurin: 16 km

 Author’s recommendation

-Bosco Gurin is located at 1525 m a. s. l., so it is important to check the weather conditions in advance.
-In addition, appropriate equipment and warm clothing are required for the descent.
+Bosco Gurin is located at 1525 meters above sea level, so it is important to check the weather conditions in advance.
+For the descent, appropriate equipment and warm clothing are also necessary.

 Difficulty